kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 ## Design Details

-Today, only the VPA admission controller is responsible for changing the pod spec.
+Prior to this AEP, only the VPA admission controller was responsible for changing the pod spec.

 The VPA updater is responsible for evicting pods so that the admission controller can change them during admission.

-In the newly added `InPlaceOrRecreate` mode, the VPA Updater will attempt to execute in-place updates FIRST.
+In the newly added `InPlaceOrRecreate` mode, the VPA Updater will attempt to execute in-place updates _FIRST_.
 If it is unable to process an in-place update in time, it will evict the pod to force a change.

 This will effectively match the current behavior in `Auto` except that resizes will first be attempted in-place.